mkidwai/CRISP_DM/README.md

 Analysis of the findings and results can be found at the post available [here](https://medium.com/@sraab2003/a-glimpse-into-the-2020-popular-programing-languages-788fe4825bb9).

+Not much of the data were missing for the job seek column and the desires language and used language.
+Thus I felt safe in dropping the rows where these data were missing.
+I have used one categorical variable for the job seek, where to get better the mean of the available data I have converted them into numerical to be able to get the statistical mean of the segmentation.
+More explanation can be found in part III of the blog for the conversion between the job seek categorical value to a numerical one.
+For the language used, I have dropped the N/A values, because they do not contribute to the popular language usage.
+If they happen to be missing, it would mean that the respondent did not use any of them nor planning to use one in the upcoming year.

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

 Must give credit to Stack Overflow for the data analyzed.
 Complete list of data can be fount [here](https://insights.stackoverflow.com/survey).